dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ## *ML Manager* WorkFlow  {#workflow}

-Here's what the basic flow of processes involved in developing, tuning, and deploying your ML projects looks like with *ML Manager*:
+Here's what the basic flow of processes involved in developing, tuning, and deploying your ML projects looks like with *ML Manager* and our cloud-based Database-as-Service product:

 <img class='indentedTightSpacing' src='https://s3.amazonaws.com/splice-demo/ML+full+circle.png'>